 - 1. Submit a Reliance Request to the HRPO - a.
 This request form will elicit the information necessary for the HRPO to determine if the sIRB request is appropriate and also to confirm whether Columbia University agrees to rely on the designated sIRB - b.
 The following information will be solicited: - 1) Name and title of PI on the grant - 2) Name and tile of the Columbia PI - 3) Name of contact person on Columbia research team - 4) Grant Title - 5) Whether or not this application is for a single study, multiple studies, or a network/consortium that will design and/or conduct several studies - 6) A summary of the proposed study(ies) covered in the grant application, as relevant to Columbia - 7) An explanation of what role(s) Columbia University will serve in this research (e.g., Data Coordinating Center, Clinical Coordination Center, Repository, Research Site, etc.) - 8) Confirmation of which IRB is proposed to serve as the sIRB - 9) List of all research sites - 10) Any other information that you think is relevant that the HRPO should be aware of to consider this request.
-If this application is for a Delayed Onset, this should be included11) Grant deadline - c.
+If this application is for a Delayed Onset, this should be included - 11) Grant deadline - c.
 A copy or hyperlink of the Funding Opportunity Announcement should be included - d.
 Upon submission of the Reliance Request, you will receive a reference number for the form and instructions for re-submitting an updated form if the application is funded - 2.
 The HRPO will consider your request and will make every effort to respond within 5 business days - a.
 If the request is denied, the rationale for this determination will be provided - b.
-If the request is approved, the HRPO will provide a Letter of Support confirming Columbia's agreement to rely on the proposed Single IRB - 1) Note that this Letter of Support should NOT be considered approval to proceed with this project without following the rest of these steps
+If the request is approved, the HRPO will provide a Letter of Support confirming Columbia's agreement to rely on the proposed sIRB - 1) Note that this Letter of Support should NOT be considered approval to proceed with this project without following the rest of these steps

-After the Notice of Grant Award (NOA) is issued and the sIRB issues a Reliance Agreement for approval:
+After the Notice of Grant Award (NOA) is issued and the sIRB issues a Reliance Agreement for CU review and execution:

-- 1. Contact the HRPO to advise them of the NOA - 2.
-Update and resubmit the Reliance Request Form to provide information needed to finalize this Reliance - 3.
-The HRPO will review and triage for review as appropriate with other offices (i.e., Office of the General Counsel, Office for Research Compliance and Training, Office for HIPAA Compliance) prior to review by the Institutional Official who will sign the agreement - 4.
-The HRPO will meet with the Columbia PI and research team to review the roles and responsibilities outlined in the Reliance Agreement - 5.
-Once the fully executed Reliance Agreement is obtained, submit Protocol in Rascal - a.
-The rest of this process is outlined in full in the Columbia University sIRB Submission and Review Guidance
+- 1. Contact the HRPO at irbreliance@columbia.edu to advise them of the NOA and proposed reliance agreement - 2.
+The HRPO will review and consult as appropriate with other offices (i.e., Office of the General Counsel, Office for Research Compliance and Training, Office for HIPAA Compliance) prior to review by the Institutional Official who will sign the agreement - 3.
+The HRPO will meet with the Columbia PI and research team to review the roles and responsibilities outlined in the Reliance Agreement - 4.
+Once the fully executed Reliance Agreement is obtained, submit the protocol in Rascal - a.
+The process for submitting to the external IRB as well as the process for review when Columbia is a Relying Site will be followed.

-Boilerplate Language for the sIRB Plan when Columbia will be the sIRB
+Template Language for the sIRB Plan when Columbia will be the sIRB